Albert Fish: 1890–1918: Early adulthood and criminal history

 Fish later recounted an incident in which a male lover took him to a wax museum, where he was fascinated by a bisection of a human penis and subsequently became obsessed with sexual mutilation.
 Several years later, around 1910, Fish was working in Wilmington, Delaware, when he met a 19-year-old man named Thomas Bedden.
-He took Bedden to where he was staying and the two began a sadomasochistic relationship; it is unclear whether the sadomasochism was consensual on Bedden's part, but Fish's later confession implied that Bedden was intellectually disabled.
+He took Bedden to where he was staying and the two began a sadomasochistic relationship; it is unclear whether the sadomasochism was consensual on Bedden's part, but Fish's later confession implied that he was intellectually disabled.

 After ten days, Fish took Bedden to "an old farm house", where he tortured him over two weeks.
 Fish eventually tied Bedden up and cut off half of his penis.
 "I shall never forget his scream or the look he gave me", Fish later recalled.
-He originally intended to kill Bedden, cut up his body, and take it home, but he feared the hot weather would draw attention; instead, Fish poured peroxide over the wound, wrapped it in a Vaseline-covered handkerchief, left a $10 bill, kissed Bedden goodbye and left.
+He originally intended to kill Bedden, cut up his body and take it home, but feared the hot weather and resulting smell would draw attention; instead, Fish poured peroxide over the wound, wrapped it in a Vaseline-covered handkerchief, left a $10 bill, kissed Bedden goodbye and left.
 "Took first train I could get back home.
 Never heard what become of him, or tried to find out," Fish recalled.

 In January 1917, Fish's wife left him for John Straube, a handyman who boarded with the Fish family.
 Fish was subsequently forced to raise his children as a single parent.
 After his arrest, Fish told a newspaper that when his wife left him, she took nearly every possession the family owned.

 Fish began to have auditory hallucinations; he once wrapped himself in a carpet, saying that he was following the instructions of John the Apostle.
-It was about this time that Fish began to indulge in self-harm by embedding needles into his groin and abdomen.
+It was about this time that he began to indulge in self-harm by embedding needles into his groin and abdomen.
 After his arrest, X-rays revealed that Fish had at least twenty-nine needles lodged in his pelvic region.
 He also hit himself repeatedly with a nail-studded paddle, and inserted wool doused with lighter fluid into his anus and set it alight.
 While Fish was never thought to have physically attacked or abused his children, he did encourage them and their friends to paddle his buttocks with the same nail-studded paddle he used to abuse himself.